danburkert/honeycomb/README.md

 Note: MySQL can get into very strange states.

 * Extremely large stack allocations (due to uninitialized variables) can make gdb attach to the MySQL process very slowly.
 To fix this restart your machine.
+* On Mac OS X, if MySQL crashes, a large core dump file will appear in /cores.

 Testing the Storage Engine Plugin